 Introduction

 In-Q-Tel plays a central role in the Mission Economy - the network comprising US Intelligence Community Mission Problems, technology capabilities, and the startups who are working to commercialize them.
 We invest in a broad spectrum of technologies in service of a broad spectrum of mission requirements.
-Our portfolio includes companies in AI and Data Analytics, Biology, Communications, Quantum Technologies, and Space Technologies among many other disciplines.
+Our portfolio includes companies in AI and Data Analytics, Biology, Communications, Quantum Technologies, and Autonomous Technologies among many other disciplines.